 Three Decades of Delicious Dining

-at Kopi Pot
+at Kopi Pot Restaurant

 An afternoon or evening at Kopi Pot is like reminiscing on a favourite childhood memory – it is always warm, cozy and welcoming, with friendly and familiar staff who are always ready to welcome you with open arms.
 Nestled amidst lush flora and fauna, this long-standing family establishment on bustling Jl.
 Raya Legian has been building its legacy since 1990, when it first opened its doors to hungry travellers worldwide.

 Cocooned within its own timeless charm, the atmosphere at Kopi Pot belies the tumult outside.
 The beautiful wood-and-brick building brings to mind Bali from a quieter time.
-Soaring alang-alang roofs allow for maximum light and air and glowing brass fixtures add to the romance of it all.
+Soaring alang-alang roofs allow for maximum light and airflow, and glowing brass fixtures add to the romance of it all.
 Dine in the golden sunshine or in the glimmering twilight under fragrant foliage or indoors under beautiful antique lighting.

-The menu at Kopi Pot is a lot like living history; timeless selections that are requested repeatedly by returning customers and enjoyed by countless diners, even celebrities such as Oliver Beerhoff, world-famous footballer.
+The menu at Kopi Pot is a lot like living history; timeless selections that are requested repeatedly by returning customers and enjoyed by countless diners, even celebrities such as Oliver Bierhoff, world-famous footballer.
 New additions are included yearly.
 The most popular and longest-standing dish is the Pork Spare Ribs; so juicy, so tender and flavoursome that the meat falls off the bone and melts in your mouth in a plethora of flavours.
-According to the Chief Cook, Pak Man “Cake” who has been with the company since before Kopi Pot opened; his “secret” is apparently no secret at all, just hours of lovingly marinating and warming it all in foil and slow cooking over a tiny fire.
+According to the Chief Cook, Pak Man “Cake” who has been with the company since before Kopi Pot opened, his “secret” is apparently no secret at all, just hours of lovingly marinating and warming it all in foil and slow cooking over a tiny fire.
 Preparation is everything.
 The Beef Rendang takes two hours to prepare, and all dishes follow a stringent cooking process with recipes that are approved by the discerning owners using only the freshest local ingredients and Balinese vegetables, herbs and spices.

 About Bali Plus Magazine: